mhwalsh/lecture-notes/javascript-basics.md

 Make the classic "Hello World" program.
 Scrub back through the video and follow along.
 Challenge: Append to the DOM.

 2. Variable
+	**What is a variable?** - *Variables are containers that you can store values in.* - MSDN

+	**Example**: While talking through following points, so the creation of a variable, assignment, reassignment, and logging it out.

+	**Declaration** - The key word *var* followed by the name of the container or variable.

+	**Assign it** - Give it value, with the assignment operator = followed by the value you want the container to hold.

+	**Reassign it**

+	**Example**: Let's change our Hello World from Tau to a specific person.
+First we could 'hard code' this (meaning a string of the name we want), but this doesn't really solve our problem because now instead of saying Tau every time it says Fred.
+We want that portion to be variable based on the user input.
+Simple way to get user input is the prompt method.

+	**Why use a variable?** - The reassignment is important.
+This gives use the ability to make functionality that is generalized and can preform the same tasks on different input (variables).

+	#### Try it!
+	Modify the code you wrote after the 'Hello World' video to take user input and console log the value.

 3. Data Types: Strings, Numbers, Boolean
 4. Loops: While and For
 5. Arrays